adam-peter/wesock/README.md

 # Wesock

-Wesock is a FOSS real-time chat application built to be accessible and freely usable for everyone.
+WeSock is a FOSS real-time chat application built to be accessible and freely usable for everyone.
 It is built with a modern TypeScript stack, utilizing scalable WebSocket patterns, strict type safety, and a clean monorepo architecture.

-It features ephemeral users, persistent room history, and real-time updates, all powered by a robust event-driven backend.
+WeSock features ephemeral users, persistent room history, and real-time updates, all powered by a robust event-driven backend.

 ## 🚀 Tech Stack